Fish Out of Water (BoJack Horseman): Plot

-BoJack is sent by his publicist, Ana Spanakopita, to the world's biggest underwater film festival to promote Secretariat.
-When he arrives, he notices ex-Secretariat director Kelsey Jannings is also attending.
+At the 20K Leagues Sublines plane, BoJack is sent by his publicist, Ana Spanakopita who is in a fancy restaurant with a housefly waiter, to the world's biggest underwater film festival to promote Secretariat, but after a mental breakdown that infuriates most passengers, including making a baby reticulated python cry, he is electrocuted with a taser by an electric eel.
+When he arrives, he notices that the Secretariat director, a middle-aged human woman named Kelsey Jannings, is also attending.
 Ashamed of costing Kelsey her job directing the film, BoJack panics: not only will he have to have an awkward confrontation, he will have to do it underwater, where speaking is inhibited by his helmet.
 BoJack goes to the festival lobby where press events are underway.
-A group of fish journalists take his picture, so he poses for them—giving them the thumbs-up sign, not knowing that this gesture is offensive in Pacific Ocean City.
+An anglerfish photographer and a neon tetra journalist take his picture, so he poses for them—giving them the thumbs-up sign, not knowing that this gesture is offensive in Pacific Ocean City.

 He notices Kelsey sadly trying to drum up interest in her movie, so he tries to write her an apology note, but she disappears before he can give it to her.
-BoJack is pushed onto a bus, and falls asleep; soon after, he is asked to help a male seahorse give birth, and becomes stranded far from the city.
-He starts to walk back to the festival before he realizes that one of the baby seahorses clung to him, so he reluctantly decides to find its dad.
-Following many misadventures, he reunites the baby with its father, but it turns out that it was not missed.
+BoJack is pushed onto a bus driven by a stonefish by a group of sardine businessman and falls asleep; soon after, he is asked to help a male seahorse give birth, and becomes stranded far from the city.
+He starts to walk back to the festival before he realizes that one of the baby seahorses clung to him, so he reluctantly decides to find its father.
+Following many misadventures including stealing milk to calm the baby from a great white shark with a crowbar named Tim Jaws that owns a convenience store, falling into the deep sea where he finds glowing sea anemones after meeting a multi-eyed jellyfish and entering a taffy factory where the baby´s father works while escaping from barracuda guards led by a crayfish, he reunites the baby with its father, but it turns out that it was not missed.
+The seahorse father invites BoJack in for dinner and even offers him money, but BoJack declines and leaves depressed.

-The seahorse dad invites BoJack in for dinner and even offers him money, but BoJack declines and leaves depressed.
-BoJack catches a cab back to the hotel.
+BoJack catches a London-style taxi being drive by a manta ray back to the hotel.
 En route, he writes a heartfelt apology note to Kelsey.
 He arrives too late to attend the premiere, so he returns to the hotel just in time for the afterparty, where he learns that Secretariat was a huge hit.
-As Kelsey leaves the party, BoJack runs after her cab, but by the time he reaches her window, the ink on his note has become runny and blurred.
+As Kelsey leaves the party, BoJack runs after the New York-style taxicab being drive by a Squidward-like octopus that Kesley is in, but by the time he reaches her window the ink on his note has become runny and blurred.
 Kelsey speeds off without knowing what he wanted to say.
 As BoJack stands at a crosswalk, a man with a helmet yells at him by pressing a button on the collar.
-Realizing that he could speak the whole time, BoJack presses the button as he shouts, "Oh you have got to be kidding—."
+Realizing that he could speak the whole time, BoJack exclaims in anger.